 Maybe, someone has offended you.
 If someone did, it is not proper to talk about the offense with other people.
 The Bible instructs us to go to that brother, you and him alone (Matthew 18:15).
 We need to humbly seek reconciliation with each other.
 Let peace and unity reign within the Church.

-We need to go out from our comfort zone and reach out to our brothers whom we have offended.
-We also need to reach out for those who have offended us.
+We need to go out of our comfort zone and reach out to our brothers whom we have offended.
+We also need to reach out to those who have offended us.
 God and Jesus Christ expect us to come to the Passover with a peaceful and forgiving heart.